✦ Scandinavian-inspired design, curated for modern living

 powerful dehumidifier with pump

 If you need a basement dehumidifier built for large, damp spaces, the DECIUU Max 100 Pint Dehumidifier with Pump is a strong fit for you.
 It covers up to 5,000 sq. ft. and removes up to 100 pints of moisture per day in extreme humidity.
-You get energy-smart performance with ENERGY STAR certification and Most Efficient 2024 status.
+You get energy-conscious performance with ENERGY STAR certification and Most Efficient 2024 status as described in the product details.
 The sensor lets you set humidity from 35% to 80%.
 Use the built-in pump for upward drainage up to 16.4 feet, or drain continuously with the included hose.
-A washable filter, wheels, and 2-year warranty make upkeep easy.
+A washable filter, wheels, and 2-year warranty make upkeep easier.

 Best For: This dehumidifier is best for homeowners or property managers needing powerful moisture removal in large, damp spaces like basements, with flexible drainage options and easy maintenance.